funnelmink/crm/packages/twenty-website/README.md

 # Twenty-Website
-This  used for the marketing website (twenty.com).
+This is used for the marketing website (funnelmink.com).
 This is not related in anyway to the main app, which you can find in twenty-front and twenty-server.